aralabs-ai/ara-community-issues/README.md

 # ara-community-issues
-Public repos to log issues in ara community edition
+Public repo to log issues in ara community edition